shehabosama/ShehabAssistantLibrary/README.md

 # ShehabAssistant

-This lib is providing to you a voice assistant to help you in you code by adding the three lines of code to configer it
+This lib is providing a voice assistant inside your app by addding three lines of code

+## Configuration
 First thing you need to add this line in build.gradle (project)
 ```java
 repositories {